rayzhou4/workout-tracker-app/README.md

 - As a user, I want to be able to mark how I felt after each workout session (out of a score of 5, with 1 being the lowest)
 - As a user, I want to be able to see my statistics over my entire workout journey
+- As a user, I want to be able to save my workout history list to file (if I so choose)
+- As a user, I want to be able to load my to-do list from file (if I so choose)